Skip to content

 libs

-Usage: eitri libs [lib]
+eitri libs [options]

 Lists the versions of Eitri libraries.